MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-report-server.md

 [Find the Power BI Report Server product key](find-product-key.md)

  > [!IMPORTANT]
- > When installing Power BI Report Server on multiple servers for a scale-out scenario, all servers must use the same Power BI Report server product key.
+ > When installing Power BI Report Server on multiple servers for a scale-out scenario, all servers must use the same Power BI Report Server product key.

 ## Install your report server